 - Substitutions:

-- If you're using fresh herbs instead of dried, double the amount.
+- If using fresh herbs instead of dried, double the amount.

 - Feel free to skip the red wine.
 You can add a splash of balsamic vinegar or Worcestershire sauce for a little more umami flavor.
-Or skip it altogether and use a splash of broth instead to deglaze the pot.
+Or skip it altogether and use a splash of broth or water to deglaze the pot.

 Shannon